 - Tier 1 €5,000 per annum for the duration of studies awarded to a total of 400 new entrants to higher education across the six clusters.
 Tier 1 bursaries will also be paid as a student progresses into postgraduate study.
 This means that students already in receipt of a 1916 Bursary will be entitled to continue to receive a bursary for postgraduate study.
 See section 3.4 for further details. - Tier 2 €2,000 per annum for the duration of studies to a total of 200 students across the six clusters who met the criteria for the 1916 Bursary but who did not ultimately qualify on the cluster's order of merit for a Tier 1 bursary.
-Tier 2 bursaries will also be paid as a student progresses through their undergraduate studies and into postgraduate study which means that a recipient starting their undergraduate course in 2024/25 will later be entitled to continue to receive a bursary for postgraduate study.
+Tier 2 bursaries will also be paid as a student progresses through their undergraduate studies and into postgraduate study which means that

-Further to the development of a Central Applications and Assessment Facility, Data Sharing Agreements must be in place with SUSI, the processor HEIs use to provide operational assistance in assessing/processing bursary applications and issuing funds to students, in advance of any data transfer.
+1 Further to the development of a Central Applications and Assessment Facility, Data Sharing Agreements must be in place with SUSI, the processor HEIs use to provide operational assistance in assessing/processing bursary applications and issuing funds to students, in advance of any data transfer.